 - Lying on back, growling: upset and ready to strike

-The Flehman response
+The Flehmen response

-Wondering if your cat is happy, meditating, or having a bad day?
+Wondering if your cat is happy, meditating or having a bad day?
 Here's are some tips:

-Content: Sitting or lying down, eyes half-closed, pupils narrowed, tail mostly still, ears forward, and purring—a really happy cat will often knead on a soft surface.
+Content: Sitting or lying down, eyes half-closed, pupils narrowed, tail mostly still, ears forward and purring—a really happy cat will often knead on a soft surface.

-Angry, aggressive: Ears back, pupils very constricted, and her tail may be up or down with the fur standing on end—an aggressive cat will stare down another other cat and growl or yowl until the other cat gives way.
+Angry, aggressive: Ears back, pupils very constricted, and their tail may be up or down with the fur standing on end—an aggressive cat will stare down another cat and growl or yowl until the other cat gives way.
 Cats don't really want to fight; they prefer standoffs, but this can progress to fighting if one of the cats doesn't back down.